Global Center for Technology Transfer - Who we are

 Constant Beugré, Professor of Management, College of Business, Delaware State University (organizational behavior, entrepreneurship)

-Ethlyn Williams, Associate Professor, College of Business, Florida Atlantic University (leadership, human resource management)
+Ethlyn Williams, Chair, Management Programs and Professor, College of Business, Florida Atlantic University (leadership, human resource management)

 European TTO Circle